 What is Toonimo?

-Toonimo is an audiovisual onboarding tool that lets you onboard users with voiceovers, audio material, and visualized guides.
+Toonimo is an audiovisual onboarding tool that lets you onboard users with voiceovers, audio material, and visualized guides to enhance user experience.

-The execution, though, needs some work.
+The execution, though, needs some work to become an actual digital adoption solution.
 But that’s the topic for the next subtitle.

 You can use Toonimo for almost anything.
 They help you come up with scripts according to whatever you need, whether if you are trying to increase conversion or just let people have the best experience on your website.